Massive fire destroys New Lenox cabinet company: 'We did everything we could'

 According to the New Lenox Fire Protection District (NLFPD), firefighters arrived on the scene to find heavy smoke and flames coming from the building.
 There were about 60–70 employees inside at the time it began.
 All of them were evacuated safely, and no injuries were reported.

-Joseph Wilda, one of the owners of Tri-Star Cabinets, spoke during a press briefing this afternoon.
+Tri-Star spokesperson, Joseph Wilda, III, spoke during a press briefing this afternoon.
 He said he was in the office, working, when the fire broke out.

 "It was just a normal work day here, and then the fire alarms went off… we did everything we could.
 We got all of our employees out safely," Wilda said.

-New Lenox Mayor Tim Baldermann also spoke during the briefing, saying the family who owns the furniture store has been in the community for nearly 60 years.
+New Lenox Mayor Tim Baldermann also spoke during the briefing, saying the family who owns the company has been in the community for nearly 60 years.

 "We are very grateful that everyone got out safely, that all the fire departments and mutual aid did such an outstanding job in keeping all of us safe," Baldermann said.